Manuel-M-M/Metropolix-Movies-Website/README.md

 👉 **Details:** Click on a movie to access its details.
 All the necessary information so that you know the film.
 Image and trailer.
 👉 **Register and Login:**  Create accounts with your details and having access to them.
 👉 **Manage movie lists as a register user:** Add and remove movies to your favourites, watched and to watch lists.
-👉 **Comments:** Add comments to any movie and read comments from other members.
+👉 **Comments a register user:** Add comments to any movie and read comments from other members.
-👉 **Chat:** Participate in conversations with Metropolix members.
+👉 **Chat a register user:** Participate in conversations with Metropolix members.

 ## Starting...  🚀
  Clone the project to your local directory: